modin-project/modin/docs/getting_started/using_modin/using_modin_cluster/using_modin_ray_cluster.rst

 .. code-block:: bash

-   # download a file from the cluster to the local computer:
+   # download a file from the cluster to the local machine:
    ray rsync_down modin-cluster.yaml '/path/on/cluster' '/local/path'
-   # upload a file from the local computer to the cluster:
+   # upload a file from the local machine to the cluster:
    ray rsync_up modin-cluster.yaml '/local/path' '/path/on/cluster'

 Modin performance scales as the number of nodes and cores increases.
-The following chart shows the performance of the read_csv operation with different number of nodes, with improvements in performance as we increase the number of resources Modin can use.
+The following chart shows the performance of the ``read_csv`` operation with different number of nodes, with improvements in performance as we increase the number of resources Modin can use.

 .. image:: ../../../../examples/tutorial/jupyter/img/modin_cluster_perf.png